A nearly-neutral biallelic Moran model with biased mutation and linear and quadratic selection: The boundary-mutation Moran model and diffusion approximations

 \subsection{Population size and polymorphism limits}

 Note that for large $N$ either $\Pr(\mathbf{X}=0)$, $\Pr(\mathbf{X}=1)$, or both become negative.
-This naturally imposes a limit on the population size for the boundary-mutation Moran model, making it valid only for small to moderate population sizes.
+This naturally imposes a limit on the population size for the boundary-mutation Moran model, making it valid only for small to moderate population sizes depending on $\theta$.
 More precisely: Assume without loss of generality that $\beta<0.5$ (which can be achieved by convenient labelling of alleles).
 Then $\beta-\beta(1-\beta)\theta H_{N-1}>0$ must hold.
 For large $N$, $H_{N-1}\approx \log(N-1)$ and therefore $N<e^{\tfrac{1}{(1-\beta)\theta}}$ must hold.
 Recall that the upper limit of validity of the boundary-mutation model as an approximation to the general mutation model is approximately $2\beta(1-\beta)\theta=0.025$ \citep{Vogl12}, and that mutation bias is usually not extreme.
 Therefore, we determine $N<e^{10}$ as an approximate upper bound for the population size.
 This is larger than most effective population sizes and therefore hardly a practical limitation.
-Note that with $N$ close to this limit, probability mass is focused mainly in the polymorphic region.
-The proportionate increase in mutation probabilities from the boundaries in Eq.~(\ref{eq:transition_decoupled_Moran_N}) compensates for the absence of mutations in the polymorphic region.
+Note that with $N$ close to this limit, probability mass is focused mainly in the polymorphic region just as with the general Moran model, because the proportionate increase in mutation probabilities from the boundaries in Eq.~(\ref{eq:transition_decoupled_Moran_N}) compensates for the absence of mutations in the polymorphic region.
 We will return to these considerations in Sec.~\ref{Section:Popsizelimit_with_sel}.

 Let us now address the upper limit of polymorphism permitted in a boundary-mutation Moran model that we referred to in the previous paragraph.
 Below, we show the Kullback-Leibler (KL) divergence between two distributions: i) samples taken without replacement from the beta-binomial distribution that corresponds with Wight's equilibrium distribution \citep{Wrig31} (these samples are also beta-binomially distributed) and ii) the equilibrium distributions of the general mutation Moran model and the boundary-mutation Moran model respectively, both with $N$ always of the same size as the sample drawn from the population, for varying mutation rates (Fig.~\ref{fig:KL1}).
 Note that in the case of the general mutation model, a sample from the stationary distribution also conforms to a beta-binomial compound distribution, since the stationary distribution is the beta distribution \citep{Wrig31}.
 Hence the beta-binomial distributions from i) and ii) are identical in this.
 Thus the KL divergences should be zero for the general mutation Moran model and the observed deviations are caused by numerical errors.
 The divergence estimates of the general mutation Moran model and the boundary-mutation Moran model only start to differ noticeably for $\theta>0.01$ and the difference remains small even for $\theta=0.1$.
 This speaks for the approximation accuracy of the boundary-mutation Moran model.
 Again, we will return to this topic in Sec.~\ref{Section:Popsizelimit_with_sel}.